xtiandiaz/emerald-pixi/README.md

 # Emerald-Pixi
-A simple game-development framework for Pixi.js.
+A very basic game dev. framework build on top of PixiJS